gouthamreddy09/ImageVault/PROJECT_REPORT.md

 - Performance optimization
 - Production deployment

 The result is a professional-grade application that demonstrates full-stack development capabilities, security awareness, and user-focused design.
-PicHeaven serves as a strong portfolio piece showcasing modern web development practices and problem-solving abilities.
+Pichaven serves as a strong portfolio piece showcasing modern web development practices and problem-solving abilities.

 ### 13.5 Acknowledgments